Why I boot Linux from a USB-attached NVMe

 Five thousand.
 Not ten thousand.

-By process of elimination it had to be the USB-C port on the desktop, so I went looking. lspci pointed at one of the AMD chipset’s “USB 3.1” controllers, which on this particular B550 motherboard turns out to mean USB 3.1 Gen 1: 5 Gb/s.
+By process of elimination it had to be the USB-C port on the desktop, so I went to complain about it to my assistant.
+Claude ran lspci and found one of the AMD chipset’s “USB 3.1” controllers — which on this particular B550 motherboard turn out to be USB 3.1 Gen 1: 5 Gb/s.
 This is where I learned my final USB lesson of the week: “Gen 2” is the part that gets you to 10 Gb/s, and “USB 3.1” without “Gen 1,” “Gen 2,” or an explicit speed is not enough information.
 The useful label is the speed: 5 Gb/s, 10 Gb/s, 20 Gb/s, and so on.
 I had bought the cables expecting the host to keep up.
 The host had other plans.

 So my shiny new 80 Gb/s cables, bought to future-proof a 10 Gb/s link, will run my actual rootfs at 5 Gb/s — exactly the same speed as that lone SuperSpeed cable I had already found in the drawer a few days earlier.
 By my arithmetic, that makes them sixteen times overspecified for the port they’re plugged into.
 On the bright side, they are now extremely well-prepared for whatever I plug them into next.